 Terms and conditions should be available at the place of entry and to all members.
-The conditions of entry only require the member to be present at the draw if the entry and draw are to occur on the same day.
+The conditions of entry only require the member to be present at the draw if the entry and draw occur on the same day.

-If the game contains a random selection of entrants at any point in the activity, then it is considered a lottery and will need to satisfy the requirements under the Gambling Regulation Act 2003 and related regulations.
+If the game contains a random selection of entrants at any point in the activity, then it’s considered a lottery and will need to satisfy the requirements under the Gambling Regulation Act 2003 and related regulations.

-As at 20 June 2015, the conditions for the conduct of trade promotion lotteries are as follows:
+The conditions for the conduct of trade promotion lotteries are as follows: